 Youth Service Subcommittee

 Robyn Williams mentioned that she was working with the four high schools to have recipients come to a Club meeting by end of March.
-John asked about speech contest that was conducted in the past?
+John asked about speech contest, that were conducted in the past?
 Xiao Yin and Robyn would contact John Skaggs to ask if this could be started up again.

 Programs Subcommittee